 Support Strategies

-• 15.4% of survey respondents indicated they do not believe reporting housing discrimination would make a difference.
+15.4% of survey respondents indicated they do not believe reporting housing discrimination would make a difference.
 Another 5.9% said they fear retaliation.
 Stakeholder interviews with fair housing organizations noted that residents fear requests for repairs will lead to retaliation from property managers/owners.
+According to local non-profits, the most vulnerable are those without a written lease agreement in place, though verbal lease agreements are legal in Idaho.
+Such individuals are not eligible for aid or representation without a legal arrangement and claims are rarely filed due to their housing status.
+Education specific to Fair Housing laws/resources Align outreach and messaging valley wide; include organizations working on Fair Housing to form some sort of Fair Housing working group. (coordinate media, outreach, website, communication)

 Next Steps Measures of Success

 Other Factors/Externalities

-Office racios, Externamies